 Unlike a home equity line of credit, a reverse mortgage does not need to be repaid until the borrower moves, is no longer able to meet the requirements of their mortgage, or passes away.
 A reverse mortgage can be paid out to you in a lump sum, in regular installments, as a line of credit (on an as needed basis), or some combination thereof.

 As with any loan, it’s important to consider whether an increase in debt is absolutely necessary.
-Reverse mortgages may be preferable to more expensive forms of credit, but you should evaluate all of your options before making a move.
+Reverse mortgages may be preferable to more expensive forms of credit, but you should evaluate all of your options before signing up.

 The downsides of having a reverse mortgage

 High interest rates and upfront costs.
-Interest rates on reverse mortgages can be 1.5% higher than regular home loans, and final costs could include lender fees, mortgage insurance premiums, finance charges and closing costs, all of which add up.
+Interest rates on reverse mortgages can be 1.5% higher than regular home loans, and final costs could include lender fees, mortgage insurance premiums, finance charges and closing costs, all of which eat into the total amount available to you.

 Loss of equity in your home.
 Over time, the high accrued interest on your reverse mortgages may drain any remaining equity in your home.
 Moreover, some homeowners have found that lenders fail to keep accurate records, and there were obstacles when attempting to prevent foreclosure—such as slow response times (critical during foreclosure), receiving erroneous information or instructions, and general unresponsiveness.
 Before entering into an agreement, it would be wise to seek counsel of a trusted third party reverse mortgage professional or financial advisor.